avnet-iotconnect/iotc-c-lib/CONTRIBUTING.md

 1. Run the full test suite, and ensure that all tests pass.

 1. Push your branch to the repo.
+(Rebase your branch to the latest, PR will be rejected since it cannot be merged after review)

 1. In GitHub, send a pull request to `iotc-c-lib:master`.